TheJellyOne/Desktop-Productivity/README.md

 # Desktop-Productivity

+Description:
-A small application that tracks productivity and updates that information onto a desktop image.
+A small application that takes productivity information, records the data, and updates that information onto a desktop image.